eong93/GBDXMaps.github.io/demos.md

 **Quick previews of our projects**

+[OSM coverage in cities around the world]({{ site.baseurl }}/pages/osm-lulc/cities.html).
+White is automatically extracted built-up and green is OSM building footprints.

 [Oil tanks in Houston, Texas]({{ site.baseurl }}/pages/oil-tanks/houston.html).

 [Population centers in Nigeria]({{ site.baseurl }}/pages/building-detection/diffa.html).
 Intensity of green indicates the level of confidence in the presence of buildings.